 The Rapid SSD is the ideal companion for laptops as they can maximize the generous space this drive gives.
 It also allows you to stream 4K resolution video direct from the drive.

-Compatibility: Works with PC (Windows and Mac), PS4, PS5, Xbox One & Xbox Series X.
+Compatibility: Works with PC (Windows and Mac), PS4, PS5, Xbox One & Xbox Series X and S.

 High capacity: The 4TB capacity is generous and rare for a portable SSD.

 Durability: The VectoTech Rapid’s aluminum case is especially hardy, giving this drive exceptional durability.
 It can survive drops at up to 6 feet and extreme temperatures from -25C to 85C.

 Fast Transfer Speed: The Rapid SSD is one of the fastest in its class, with speeds of up to 540 MB/s.